pandaloan/startup/notes.md

 :q 	quit.
 Use :q! to exit without saving

 The great thing about learning these commands is that you will find that they work with a lot of the POSIX console programs.
 For example, with the file viewing utility less you can use G and gg to jump to the top and bottom of a file.
-Here is a cheat sheet if you want to see all the commands.
+Here is a cheat sheet if you want to see all the commands. how to close vim: press esc to enter normal mode, then press ":q!"

 wget - Downloading files with wget is easy.
 Type wget followed by the file URL you wish to download to your command prompt app, and the download should begin after you press enter.

 nano: Opening and Creating Files
-To open an existing file or to create a new file, type nano followed by the file name: nano filename
+To open an existing file or to create a new file, type nano followed by the file name: nano filename close nano: ctrl + x

+28. console command creates a remote shell session? ssh? rsh?
+    To shell into production environment server: ssh -i ~/Documents/'CS 260'/'First Key Pair.pem' ubuntu@52.206.31.215

+29. console command ls -la: You can list all of the files in the directory with ls (list files).
+Most command line applications take parameters that are specified after you type the application name.
+For example, ls can list all files (even hidden ones) in a long format if you provide the parameter -la. total 16
+-rw-r--r--  1 lee  staff   1.0K Nov 19 08:47 LICENSE
+-rw-r--r--  1 lee  staff    82B Nov 19 08:47 README.md
+drwxr-xr-x  4 lee  staff   128B Nov 19 08:48 profile
+drwxr-xr-x  4 lee  staff   128B Nov 19 08:47 react

+30. top level domain: .com, .click [subdomain.]*secondary.top root = secondary.top
+    there can be an unlimited amount of subdomains, or at least more than one, as far as I understand.

+31. Is a web certificate is necessary to use HTTPS?
+To use HTTPS with your domain name, you need a SSL or TLS certificate installed on your website.
+Your web host (Web Hosting Provider) may offer HTTPS security or you can request a SSL/TLS certificate from Certificate Authorities and install it yourself.
+SSL/TLS certificates may need to be renewed periodically. so, yes, i think you need a web certificate to use https

 32. A DNS A record is the most fundamental type of DNS record.
 The A stands for “Address,” and it’s used to point a domain name to an IP address or host.
 You can only use an A record when you want to point to an IPv4 address.
 An AAAA record is required if you wish to direct your domain to an IPv6 address.